XseedSF/react-modal-dialog/README.md

 ## Adding custom buttons

-The prop buttons is added to the ModalDialog component.
-It spects an array of elements that are going to be added in the same sections as the close button.
+The buttons prop is added to the ModalDialog component.
+It expects an array of elements that are going to be added in the same section as the close button.
-In order to maintein the style of the modal the component CircleButton used for the CloseButton has been made public.

 ```javascript
 import React, {PropTypes} from 'react';